quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
-The PTO backoff factor is reset when an acknowledgement is received, except in the following case.
+The PTO backoff factor is reset when an acknowledgment is received, except in the following case.
 A server might take longer to respond to packets during the handshake than otherwise.
 To protect such a server from repeated client probes, the PTO backoff is not reset at a client that is not yet certain that the server has finished validating the client's address.
-That is, a client does not reset the PTO backoff factor on receiving acknowledgements in Initial packets.
+That is, a client does not reset the PTO backoff factor on receiving acknowledgments in Initial packets.

-This exponential reduction in the sender's rate is important because consecutive PTOs might be caused by loss of packets or acknowledgements due to severe congestion.
+This exponential reduction in the sender's rate is important because consecutive PTOs might be caused by loss of packets or acknowledgments due to severe congestion.
 Even when there are ack-eliciting packets in-flight in multiple packet number spaces, the exponential increase in probe timeout occurs across all spaces to prevent excess load on the network.
 For example,